OxygenFramework/Oxygen.jl/docs/src/index.md

 #### Default Values

 Default values can be setup with structs using the `@kwdef` macro.
-As you might expect these values do not need to be passed

 ```julia
 @kwdef struct Pet